 Eventually, I will touch on a few of the basic ways to install a push button start in your 1G DSM.
 For now, I will mainly focus on how to wire up a push button start while eliminating the key assembly and not using a relay.

 This tech article is based off of a 1G with 1G pinouts and 1G wire colors.
 For a 2G, the same process applies, but has one wire with a different color, which is the starter wire.
 The 1G starter wire color is black/yellow.
 On a 2G, the starter wire color is black/red.
 All other wire colors SHOULD be the same.
 Also note, I do not know if the pin locations are the same between a 1G and 2G.

 Words By: AJ Hunsinger // Images By AJ Hunsinger

 The view of pins in the above diagram is on the ignition side of the harness.
 The main wiring harness plugs into the ignition harness.
 Pinout above is on just the ignition side.
-Wire colors are different on the main wiring harness side.
-Main harness side also has 6 complete pins where as pin 4 on the ignition side is empty.
+Wire colors could be different on the main wiring harness side.
+Main harness side also has 6 complete pins where as pin 4 on the ignition side could be empty.
 Literally 90% of the confusion with the push button start is identifying pins and matching up correct wire colors on the correct plug.
 The wire colors below may or may not be correct for your 1G.
 These wire colors seem to vary between models.